-WASHINGTON – U.S. Secretary of Commerce Wilbur Ross today announced that the Department’s Economic Development Administration (EDA) is awarding a $1.2 million grant to the City of San Angelo Development Corporation of San Angelo, Texas, to make critical water and roadway infrastructure upgrades needed to support commercial development.
-According to grantee estimates, the project is expected to create 30 jobs and spur $19 million in private investment.
+WASHINGTON – Today, U.S. Secretary of Commerce Wilbur Ross announced that the Department’s Economic Development Administration (EDA) is awarding a $2.2 million grant to Concho Valley Council of Governments (CVCOG) in San Angelo, Texas, to purchase a building to serve as CVCOG’s regional headquarters.
+The facility will provide disaster recovery and economic development services to the region.
+The EDA grant is expected to be matched with more than $550,000 in local investment.

-The project will extend water and road infrastructure at the City of San Angelo Business and Industrial Park to double the acreage available for commercial development, primarily in the manufacturing sector.
-This project was made possible by the regional planning efforts led by the Concho Valley Economic Development District.
-EDA funds the Concho Valley Economic Development District to bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment and create jobs.
+This project was made possible by the regional planning efforts led by the CVCOG, which EDA funds to bring together the public and private sectors to create an economic development roadmap to strengthen the regional economy, support private capital investment and create jobs.

 About the U.S. Economic Development Administration (www.eda.gov)

 The mission of the U.S. Economic Development Administration (EDA) is to lead the federal economic development agenda by promoting competitiveness and preparing the nation's regions for growth and success in the worldwide economy.
 An agency within the U.S. Department of Commerce, EDA makes investments in economically distressed communities in order to create jobs for U.S. workers, promote American innovation, and accelerate long-term sustainable economic growth.